 - Sickness (not documented or verified by parent)

-- Chronic lice (over 5 days, CPS referral may be considered)
+- Chronic lice (over 5 days, CPS referral may be suggested/should be considered)

 - Willful truancy (skipping/student refuses to attend school per parent/guardian, or reported as a runaway)